Alcoholism by Country Statistics

 How much alcohol is consumed globally?

-The amount of alcohol consumption in the world today is about 6.4 liters per person (4) older than 15 years.
+The amount of alcohol consumption in the world today is about 6.4 litres per capita (4) older than 15 years.
 This is an annual trend that is anticipated to keep on through the year 2031 when Europe no longer has the maximum rates in alcohol consumption.

 Alcohol consumption continues to hold a vital role in social bonding and engagement for many.
 Moderate alcohol drink or social drinking for a lot is pleasurable, although this mild drinking has a disease burden as well.

-People who have drunk alcohol expose themselves to alcohol related conditions such as liver disease, mental and behavioural disorders, alcohol related life lost, fetal alcohol syndrome and other disease burden issues that are brought by alcoholism.
+People who have drunk alcohol expose themselves to alcohol related conditions such as liver disease, mental and behavioural disorders, alcohol related life lost, and foetal alcohol syndrome.

 Alcohol consumption worldwide causes almost 2.8 million early deaths a year.
 This statistic is specifically for adult age group, and the risk factor of people who drunk alcohol while underage is still high.